FriFugl/MathEcon/README.md

 # M = number of discretization points, N = number of paths, 'euler' is the discretization scheme,
 # seed is a keyword argument
-simulated_short_rates = GaussianModelInstance.simulate(T=10, M=120, N=5, method='euler', seed=10)
+simulated_short_rates, simuated_x, simulated_y, fitted_varphi = GaussianModelInstance.simulate(T=10, M=120, N=5, method='euler', seed=10)
 ````
 Note that this code will return $r(t), x(t), y(t)$ and $\varphi(t)$.
 #### Calculating ZCB prices, swap rates and accrual factors
-With the short rates from the Vasiček model we can calculate ZCB prices and swap details with
+With the short rates from the Vasicek model we can calculate ZCB prices and swap details with
 ```
 maturities = [i for i in range(11)]
 ZCB_prices = VasicekModelInstance.price_zcb(short_rates: simulated_short_rates,